awez/amirrajan.github.com/_posts/2014-03-16-rebooting-life-part-2.md

 >The villagers dragged him to the head table and yelled and shouted and urged him to show them some real Shaolin kung fu.
 He stood motionless with tears welling in his eyes and his face reddening, ashamed to tell the villagers that he had learned nothing.

 >"Leave me be," screamed the boy as he slammed his hand down on the table.
 Everyone stood silent and wide-eyed for several moments... when he slammed his hand down... he had broken the thick stone table right in half.

-So, keep saying nay.
-Keep saying "I'm wasting my time".
-I'm a black belt, starting my journey over again as a white belt. **Once I come out the other end, I will be a force to be reckoned with.**